s-chathuranga-j/windowsDesktopAppAutomation-winappdriver-java/README.md

 Once you are done with the above steps you are good to try this sample project on your machine..

-To run the code, open the project with IntelliJ (or any other preffered IDE) & locate the test files under the pakage "src/test/java/NotepadTest" You can simply run the test files from there
+The TestBase of the sample framework is located under "src/test/java/Framework/TestBase.class".
+To run the code, open the project with IntelliJ (or any other preferred IDE) & locate the test files under the package "src/test/java/Tests/NotepadTest.class".
+You can simply run the test files from there

 A descriptive explanation about the code base can be found on Medium.com: https://schathurangaj.medium.com/automating-windows-apps-using-winapp-driver-with-java-ffc7756c3ce6